Stan Lai (Lai Shengchuan)

 Artistic Director/Playwright/Director

-Born in the U.S., Lai began his creative career in Taiwan, and now his works are performed all over China and the Chinese speaking world, as well as in the West.
-His noted works include That Evening, We Performed Crosstalk (1985) , credited with revitalizing the dying art of crosstalk (xiangsheng) in Taiwan, Secret Love in Peach Blossom Land (1986), called by the New York Times as "the most popular contemporary play in China," The Village (2008) described by the Beijing News "the pinnacle of our era of theatre," his epic 8 hour A Dream Like A Dream (2000), called by China Daily as "possibly the greatest Chinese-language play since time immemorial," and his latest Ago, which has been hailed as “a new kind of theater, one equipped to respond to the pressures of the 21st century.”
+Born in the U.S. in 1954 and raised in America and Taiwan, Lai began his creative career in Taiwan in 1984.
+His works are now performed all over China and the Chinese speaking world, as well as in the West.
+His prolific output of over 40 produced original full-length plays include works that are acknowledged as masterworks of the contemporary Chinese language theatre: That Evening, We Performed Crosstalk (1985, in collaboration with Lee Li-chun and Li Kuo-hsiu) is credited with revitalizing the dying art of crosstalk (xiangsheng) in Taiwan.
+Secret Love in Peach Blossom Land (1986) has been called by the New York Times as "the most popular contemporary play in China."
+The Village (2008) has been described by the Beijing News as "the pinnacle of our era of theatre."
+His epic 8 hour A Dream Like A Dream (2000) has been called by China Daily as "possibly the greatest Chinese-language play since time immemorial."
+Ago (2019) has been hailed as “a new kind of theater, one equipped to respond to the pressures of the 21st century.”
+(Shannon Jackson)

-Lai is currently Artistic Director of Performance Workshop, Taiwan, Theatre Above, Shanghai, and Co-founder and Festival Director of the Wuzhen Theatre Festival, China.
+Lai is currently Artistic Director of Performance Workshop, Taiwan, Theatre Above, Shanghai, Co-founder and Festival Director of the Wuzhen Theatre Festival, China, and Artistic Founder, Huichang Theatre Village.
+He has been married to Nai-chu Ding, who has produced most of his work, since 1978.
+They have two daughters and three grandchildren.

 Plays